egoebelbecker/pi_temperature/README.md

 The script will save the last 24 hours of readings.

 Run the **tempsensor.py** script.

+The full command is **python tempsensor.py**.
+But, there is a shell script **run_sensor.sh** that will run it, too.
+This command loops, so it will not return the command prompt to you.

 It does not need to run with root privileges.
 It expects to find **config.json** in the current working directory, and will store the readings in its current directory.

 ### Serving the web page

-Run **server.py**.
+Run **server.py** as a gunicorn app.
+See the **run_server.sh** script.

 It expects to see the same configuration file and use it to find the readings, but ti does expect the file with be in its working directory.

 Point your web browser at the Raspberry Pi, on port 5000.